sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/Effective_C++/2023-12-28-effective-chapter4.md

             }
         }
         ```
-            + specialize `std::swap`, and make it call your custom `public noexcept` swap method
+            + specialize `std::swap`, and make it call your custom public swap method
         * 2-B: if the target is the class template
         ```c++
         namespace MyNamespace {